 Outside of the working hours, your time is consumed by driving to and from the living house, making your lunch in the evening, and preparing meals for tomorrow.

 If you’re lucky you may get an hour or two of free time to do what you like before bed each day.

 Here in Finland, the main commodity of tree planters is fishing and picking mushrooms.
 Everybody, who likes fishing, brings their fishing tools here.

-Usually, you will end up at holiday homes.
-Almost always houses located by a lake or forest.
+Usually, you will end up in holiday homes.
+Almost always houses are located by a lake or forest.

 It could be a different article about living conditions out there, but the key factor to good rest is tidiness.

 Being tidy is a sign of respect for the other person.
 Sometimes, you can find a roommate that is untidy and that can be frustrating if you are a really precise and tidy person.
 But you can be used to that… Maybe…

 No matter how strong and big you may be in your outside life, planting will test your body in ways it has never been tested.

 You need to carry your planting bags which can weigh up to 30 kg over rugged terrain, climbing, ducking, and jumping over obstacles.
 If you add bad weather conditions — your work experience in tree planting becomes immeasurable.

 Despite it taking a strong back, hands, and legs to be a tree planter, there’s more to the job than physical endurance.